Assess your security posture to identify and remediate security gaps susceptible to ransomware

 As government agencies and public sector organizations modernize their IT and migrate to the AWS Cloud, the ability to gain a full, clear view of the security of their environments is a primary challenge they experience.
 This lack of visibility leads to blind spots and gaps in their security posture, leaving opportunity for security issues to arise.

 At Amazon Web Services (AWS), security is the top priority.
 To help identify and remediate security gaps caused by account configurations out of line with AWS best practices, AWS has developed a primary set of services customers should use to aid in protecting their accounts.
 Amazon GuardDuty, AWS Security Hub, AWS Config, and AWS Well-Architected reviews help customers maintain a strong security posture over their AWS accounts.
 As more organizations deploy to the cloud, especially if they are doing so quickly, and they have not yet implemented the recommended AWS services, there may be a need to conduct a rapid security assessment of their cloud environment.
-As a result, AWS developed a new open source Self-Service Security Assessment (with ransomware analysis modules) tool that provides customers with a point-in-time assessment to quickly gain valuable insights into the security posture of their AWS account.
+As a result, AWS developed a new open source Self-Service Security Assessment tool that provides customers with a point-in-time assessment to quickly gain valuable insights into the security posture of their AWS account.
 The tool helps to identify key security controls directly impacting the ability to protect against ransomware.
 With just a few clicks, customers can start an automated security assessment of their existing AWS account environment, generate easy-to-read reports of their account’s security posture, and receive remediation recommendations and mitigating controls.
 For continuous monitoring of their security posture, AWS recommends enabling AWS Security Hub’s Foundational Security Best Practices standard, which also provides automated security checks.

 How does it work?